AWegnerGitHub/awegnergithub.github.io-content/2023_01_08_chatgpt_breaking_hackerrank_interviews.md

 AI Tooling - things like GitHub's [Copilot][11] and now [ChatGPT][1] - are _tools_ that your engineers can use to do their job.
 During the hiring process, engineers should be evaluated on the skills they have, and that includes the ability to utilize all available tools.
-I expect AI assistance to be come as common place as using Stack Overflow to solve a problem.
+I expect AI assistance to become as common place as using Stack Overflow to solve a problem.
 ChatGPT, Copilot, and any future tools doing similar tasks are going to be used frequently in the near future.

 In this article, I'm testing [ChatGPT][1] against one of the most popular coding assessment services: [HackerRank][10].
 I've already covered other assessment services like [LeetCode][4], [TestGorilla][5], [CodeSignal][8] and [Codility][9] in this series.
 I recommend taking a look at those too.

 To the engineers that have found this post and are looking for solutions to your coding assessments, I want to warn you, ChatGPT is an
 _assistant_.
 Think of it as a junior level engineer.
-You may need to check it's work.
+You may need to check its work.
 [ChatGPT is known to be inaccurate][3], which is why
 [it was banned on Stack Overflow][2].
-Don't take it's responses as gospel.
+Don't take its responses as gospel.
 Evaluate the responses and make improvements as needed.
 You'll see I had to do that a couple of times with the questions below.

 _First a disclaimer_: I was Director of Engineering at [Woven Teams][6] in 2022.
 Prior to that, [I was a customer of Woven for over two years][7].